Niko Partners: Asia is 54% of the $1B global esports market

 “China is nearly back to normal behavior regarding to conferences, crowds, and in person sporting and entertainment events, so this fits with the current state of live events,” he said.

 Regarding 2022, Champlin said, “We think the industry will likely adopt a hybrid model moving forward.
 As in-person events become more feasible the balance will start to shift back in this direction.
-Countries that have historically benefited from esports tourism, like many in Southeast Asia, will be quicker to make this shift once live events become safe.
-While countries like China, Korea, Japan, and even India, with strong livestreaming ecosystems and domestic esports industries will approach this with less urgency.”
+Countries that have historically benefited from esports tourism, like many in Southeast Asia, will be quicker to make this shift once live events become safe, while countries like China, Korea, Japan, and even India, with strong livestreaming ecosystems and domestic esports industries will approach this with less urgency.”

 He added, “There are quite a few benefits to online-only events including simplicity, scalability, and reduced overhead costs.
 A growing number of online tournament platforms and increased acceptance of online tournaments among advertisers and sponsors are making the transition back to in-person less urgent than it looked in early 2020.”